 For those interested in learning how to become a truck driver, this may be one of the best times in history to get behind the wheel.
-The country is experiencing a massive driver shortage expected to hit 50,000 by the end of 2017.
-That number has been rising every year and is expected to climb to nearly 175,000 by 2026, according to the American Trucking Association.
+The country is experiencing a massive driver shortage.
+The shortage has been rising every year and is expected to climb to nearly 175,000 drivers by 2026, according to the American Trucking Association.
 That labor shortage will undoubtedly drive up truck driver salaries.
 Becoming a truck driver today will likely position drivers for veteran-level salaries as pay scales spike.
 Here are the things aspiring drivers need to do to start logging paid miles.

 Get A Commercial Driver’s License Manual